Aprus-system/table/model_cfg.md

 |      yolox     |        YOLOX        |         Pytorch         |           x           |       640       | 0.483 | 0.869 | 0.612 |    30.876    |     6.26    |
 |      yolox     |        YOLOX        |         Pytorch         |           x           |       1280      |  0.59 | 0.945 | 0.664 |    31.932    |     N/A     |

+[^1]: The mAP, mAP<sup>50</sup> and mAR of each model are the average values at all altitudes.
-[^1]: If the inference time in the table is N/A, that means the model cannot be accelerated by TensorRT.
+[^2]: If the inference time in the table is N/A, that means the model cannot be accelerated by TensorRT.